devleaks/TouchPortal-X-Plane-UDP/README.md

 The above JSON fragment dynamically creates a Touch Portal state named "Pause".

-The formula establishes the link between the X-Plane dataref value(s) (in this case `sim/time/paused`) (always a float when fetched through X-Plane UDP API) and the value of the Touch Portal state (in this case, the state named `Pause`).
+The formula establishes the link between the X-Plane dataref value(s) (in this case `sim/time/paused`, always a float when fetched through X-Plane UDP API) and the value of the Touch Portal state (in this case, the state named `Pause`).

 The formula uses reverse polish notation (RPN).

 Using RPN, the formula `(2 x variable-name) + 3` is written `{$variable-name$} 2 * 3 +`.

-The formula may potentially combine several datarefs into a single state value.

 To avoid bringing new confusing syntax, the Touch Portal X-Plane UDP Plugin uses the same convention as the Touch Portal server application.